jigs1996/v7-docs/content/guides/http/controllers.md

 | posts | update | articles.update |
 | posts | destroy | articles.destroy |

-Naming routes is important because it allows you to reference routes by name rather than hardcoding URLs throughout your application.
+[Naming routes](./routing.md#route-identifiers) is important because it allows you to reference routes by name rather than hardcoding URLs throughout your application.

-See also: [Route identifiers](./routing.md#route-identifier) to understand why naming routes matters.

 ### Filtering resource routes